 However, this security feature has some limitations.
 Currently there is no identity verification performed on the device owner when enrolling their fingerprint or face.
 This feature also cannot provide an audit trail for transactions.
 Audit trails are records of operations that can be traced to their sources.

 With numerous digital banking activities occurring, especially as most people are still in quarantine, audit trails are essential for determining the validity of purchases and money transfers.

 Banks need identity biometric multi-factor authentication solutions that provide audit trails for due diligence with regulation compliance.

 Mobile banking and P2P transfer activities were already on the rise with changing industry trends.
 However, the COVID-19 pandemic has caused a sudden surge in more digital traffic in the fin-tech sector, which has increased opportunities for exploitation and identity fraud.

 authID‘s Verified ConsumerTM solutions provides secure remote identity verification and biometric multi-factor authentication complete with a biometric audit trail of identity and consent to specific transactions to help financial firms eliminate identity fraud and provide secure services and seamless user identity authentication experiences to customers.

 Schedule a Demo with authID

-authID.ai is a provider of an Identity as a Service (IDaaS) platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere.
-With authID‘s solutions, banks can implement identity biometric multi-factor authentication and conduct audit trails with mobile transactions for convenient and secure banking.
+authID.ai is a provider of an identity authentication platform that delivers a suite of secure, biometric identity solutions, available to any vertical, anywhere.
+With authID‘s solutions, banks can implement identity verification and unphishable multi-factor authentication and conduct audit trails with mobile transactions for convenient and secure banking.
 Contact authID today at +1 516 274 8700 or visit our website at authid.ai to schedule a demo.